Off Peak Electricity | Use cleaner, cheaper electricity between 11pm and 5am | Guernsey Electricity

 Move the dials to off peak and help save on your electricity bill, lower Guernsey's carbon emissions, and help reduce future tariff rises.
 Go on, do it for Guernsey.

-Your cheap rate times haven't changed - we just need to move more off-peak
+Your cheap rate times haven't changed - we just need to move more off-peak.
+Use the same amount of water, just make it cleaner and cheaper.

 Use, run and charge electrical appliances off peak.